-As businesses and workers throughout our region are impacted by the economic disruption caused by the coronavirus, we are helping to meet their immediate needs and provide a connection to local, state, and federal resources.
-Our workforce system staff are using technology to provide assistance with finding a job or attending a training program, answering questions about applying for unemployment insurance benefits and where to find community resources, and getting essential businesses access to workers so they can keep their doors open.
+As businesses and workers throughout our region are impacted by the continued economic disruption caused by the pandemic, the Council is helping to meet their immediate needs and provide a connection to local, state, and federal resources.
+Workforce system staff are using technology to provide assistance with finding a job or attending a training program, answering questions about applying for unemployment insurance benefits and where to find community resources, and getting businesses access to workers so they can keep their doors open and begin to thrive again.